 In your first year, you'll examine key contemporary theories on how children learn, develop and use language in the classroom and discover how to use theory to critically analyse classroom practice and facilitate effective teaching.

-You’ll build on this foundation in the following year when you'll examine the concept of school "cultures", consider developments in school curriculum, and explore innovative teaching techniques that can support children's motivation, engagement and learning.
+You will build on this foundation in the following year when you'll examine the concept of school "cultures", consider developments in school curriculum, and explore innovative teaching techniques that can support children's motivation, engagement and learning.
 You'll also study the importance of teacher collaboration and effective leadership in a classroom and managerial context.

-This knowledge will also inform your dissertation, which makes up your final year.
+This knowledge will inform your dissertation, which makes up your final year.
 You’ll conduct a small-scale research project that relates to your own interests in the field of education.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 - Developing Teaching and Learning Through Evidence-based Practice 30 credits